spinnaker/spinnaker/json-formats.md

 This config defines the metrics and analysis thresholds set for a canary run.
 Typically, thresholds can be overridden at execution time as well.

-It is normal to have all metrics come from the same source.
-In this example, Atlas is used.
+It is normal to have all metrics for a given canary run come from the same source.
+In these examples, Atlas and Stackdriver are used.

-** TODO: Add examples for other drivers **

 ```JSON
 {